 The official Government Help to Buy website

-First time homebuyers who meet affordability and lending terms can borrow an equity loan of up to 20% (40% in London) of the sale price of a new build home.
-Applications for the Help to Buy 2021-2023 scheme can be made from Autumn 2020.
+First-time homebuyers who are eligible for an equity loan can borrow up to 20% (40% in London) of the purchase price of a new build home.
+Check with your homebuilder that they are registered for the scheme before you apply.

 How much you can spend on your home will depend on which region it is in.

 |Yorkshire and The Humber||£228,100|

 |East of England||£407,400|

 You pay a deposit of 5% of the purchase price of your new home at exchange of contracts and arrange a repayment mortgage of at least 25% of the purchase price of your new home.